Eddy3/SmartEncryption/README.md

 ## Status

-The project is still in the design phase; no code will be written until there is a solid design.
+Experimental.
+As this library is still in development, it shouldn't be used for production systems.

 ## Design